drChungus/Bokkusu/README.md

 # Kesu
-Simple, but elegant Eurrorack Case
+A simple, but elegant DIY Eurrorack Case

 ## Concept

 ## Manufacturing